digimonkeys/Front-end-Developer-Interview-Questions/README.md

 ( window.foo || ( window.foo = "bar" ) );
 ```

+  If `window.foo` was already set then it retains the previous value, if not then the value is `bar`.

 *Question: What is the outcome of the two alerts below?*
 ```javascript
 var foo = "Hello";